lucas-esc/Agricultural-Analysis---Exercise/README.md

 I'm using a csv file disponibilized by FAOSTAT here: https://www.fao.org/faostat/en/#data

-This project can be found in my Keggle profile here: https://www.kaggle.com/code/lucasscaetano/agricultural-analysis-exercise/notebook
+This project can be found with the datasets in my Keggle profile here: https://www.kaggle.com/code/lucasscaetano/agricultural-analysis-exercise/notebook